openreferral/specification/docs/hsda/index.md

 ##### Content Protocols

 These secondary HSDA specifications facilitate the flow of resource directory data.

 * [HSDA Search](hsda-search): the Search protocol is specifically designed for third-party software developers to enable their tools to query a resource database for specific sets of information.

-* [HSDA Bulk](hsda-bulk): the Bulk protocol is specifically designed for database administrators to enable mass transfer of data between systems — with changelogs, scheduling, and other key features.

 * [HSDA Taxonomy](hsda-taxonomy): the Taxonomy protocol specifies the use of taxonomic schema for core resources.
 It can accommodate multiple classification formats.

+* [HSDA Bulk](hsda-bulk): the Bulk protocol is specifically designed for database administrators to enable mass transfer of data between systems — with changelogs, scheduling, and other key features.

 #### Administration Protocols:
 These secondary specifications facilitate the monitoring, permissioning and associated management of a resource directory API platform.
+These are **experimental features**, and are subject to ongoing development.

 * [HSDA Meta](hsda-meta): the Meta protocol logs all activity across the above protocols.
 This data about API usage is sometimes known as ‘exhaust,’ or ‘paradata’ — valuable for both technical monitoring as well as research and analysis of community needs.